microsoft/vsts-cordova-tasks/docs/cordova-command.md

   - **Command**: The CLI command.
 For example "state".
   - **Arguments**: Additional arguments for the command.
 Ex: "restore"
   - **Ionic Version**: If not specified, uses the version specified by the IONIC_DEFAULT_VERSION environment variable (like in VSTS) or the latest if no environment variable is set.
-  - **Cordova Version**: The Ionic CLI also expects the Cordova CLI to be availabe.
-If you're using Tools for Apache Cordova you can leave this blank and the correct version will be used based on the contents of taco.json.
-Otherwise, if not specified, uses the version specified by the IONIC_DEFAULT_VERSION environment variable (like in VSTS) or the latest if no environment variable is set.
+  - **Cordova Version**: Version of Ionic you want to use to run the command.
+If left blank it uses the version specified by the IONIC_DEFAULT_VERSION environment variable (like in VSTS) and falls back to the latest version if no environment variable is set.
   - **Advanced &gt; Working Directory**: Location of the Cordova project itself inside your solution (not the solution root).

 ## More Information